Rangers’ Kluber lasts 1 inning in 1st start in 15 months

-ARLINGTON, Texas (AP) — Texas right-hander Corey Kluber left his first start in almost 15 months after just one inning Sunday due to shoulder tightness.
+ARLINGTON, Texas (AP) — Corey Kluber’s Texas debut lasted just one inning.

+The right-hander threw just 18 pitches Sunday before departing his first start in almost 15 months with shoulder tightness.
-The two-time Cy Young Award winner was making his first appearance for a team other than Cleveland after an offseason trade.
-He threw 18 pitches while facing three batters.
-Colorado’s Trevor Story walked and was thrown out trying to steal.

-The Rangers said Kluber reported feeling the tightness in the first few pitches and it got worse as the inning progressed.
+The Rangers, who acquired the two-time Cy Young Award winner in an offseason trade with Cleveland, said Kluber reported feeling the tightness in the first few pitches and it got worse as the inning progressed against Colorado.
 He was examined by a team doctor and will be further evaluated Monday.

-The 34-year-old Kluber was knocked out of his final start for the Indians on May 1, 2019, breaking his right forearm when he was hit by a comeback liner.
-He was close to returning when he sustained an oblique injury during a rehab start last August.
+The 34-year-old Kluber was knocked out of his last start for the Indians on May 1, 2019, when his right forearm was broken by a comeback liner.

+On Sunday, Kluber struck out leadoff hitter David Dahl and walked Trevor Story, who was thrown out trying to steal before Charlie Blackmon popped out.
+Kluber was replaced by left-hander Joe Palumbo.

+Kluber’s five-year run as an opening-day starter ended with the former Cleveland ace starting the third game for the Rangers, the finale of the opening series in their new $1.2 billion retractable roof stadium.

 Going into the 2019 season, Kluber was on a five-season stretch as one of baseball’s best pitchers.
 He was a 20-game winner in 2018, and the AL Cy Young Award winner in 2014 and 2017.
 The three-time All-Star threw at least 203 innings with 222 strikeouts or more each season.